CSA Farm Share

 Where do I pick up?

-You can choose your pick up when you order through GET Mobile at either of the below locations: Corcoran Commons Plaza, between St. Ignatius and Robsham Theatre OR McElroy lobby near the bookstore entrance.
+You can choose your pick up when you order through GET Mobile at either of the below locations: Corcoran Commons Plaza, between St. Ignatius and Robsham Theatre.

 Can someone else pick up my box for me?